genti91/e-commerce_APP/README.md

 # Videogames E-commerce App

 This is a React Native based mobile application for a fictional video game e-commerce store.
-The app has been designed to complement the main web-based e-commerce platform and provide a seamless shopping experience for customers on-the-go.
+The app has been designed to complement the main e-commerce website and provide a seamless shopping experience for customers on-the-go.

 ## Features